qll/snip.py/README.md

 priorized.
 Please use absolute paths for your SNIP\_PATH.
 (Oh and by the way: The SNIP\_PATH is stored in ~/.config/snip.py/settings.py.)

-Now let's check what snippets are avialable to us:
+Now let's check which snippets are avialable to us:

 	$ snip.py /
 	DIR more_snippets